Art

 Drama is a learning mode that challenges students to make meaning of their world.
 It explores who we are, where we have come from, and where we could go.

-The aim of this course is to provide knowledge and skills that are transferable to a variety of artistic, social, and work-related contexts.
+This course aims to provide knowledge and skills that are transferable to a variety of artistic, social, and work-related contexts.
 This course encourages critical and creative thinking and innovation.
 It generates new ideas and reflects on trends in society.
 The work done in this course grows the learner's ability to comment on, challenge, and ultimately transform society.

 Drama students demonstrate high engagement, empathy, and courage in their learning because it allows them to have fun while taking creative risks within a safe environment.